Kid Icarus redesign project

 The hero's name is not Icarus, but Pit, or Pitto, probably derived from Pythian.

-Palutena or Parutena is actually Parthena or Parthenon, greek for Virgin.
+Palutena or Parutena is probably a reference to Parthena or Parthenon, greek for Virgin.

 Shulm (Castle mushroom) might be a Gomba.